fossil-lib/fscl-xcore-c/README.md

    meson compile -C builddir
    ```

-4. **Visit the reference guide to learn how to this**

-Here is the link to the [Refrence Docs](https://trilobite.home.blog/reference-docs/)

 ## Including the Demo and Running Tests

 To run tests, you can use the following options when configuring the build: